“The Matchstick Architects…had the room tapping along to their contagious energy.” – The Alt

 Paul Unsworth relocated his family and had to leave the band in 2015, once again leaving a hole in the line-up that has been hard to keep filled.
 Dave Willey entered the picture shortly thereafter and remained with the band until the fall of 2017.

-In March of 2018, Dennis Cotton agreed to come on board as the band’s permanent drummer.
-Dennis played and toured with the legendary, British blues band Savoy Brown from 1999 to 2007.
+In March 2018, Dennis Cotton agreed to come on board as the band’s permanent drummer.
+Dennis has recorded more than 40 albums, toured with legendary British blues band Savoy Brown for the better part of a decade (1999-2007), and has played with countless top artists including John Mayock, J. Geils, John Sebastian, Levon Helm, and a lot more.
 Now, he brings his world-class chops, experience, and musical sensibilities to The Matchstick Architects.
-On top of being an amazing drummer, Dennis is a perfect personality fit and a long sought-after breath of fresh air.
+On top of being an amazing drummer, Dennis is a perfect personality fit and a long-sought-after breath of fresh air.